 - Lacy: A typical name for a female collie or Australian shepherd

-- Lass or Lassie: A Scottish term for a little girl
+- Lass or Lassie: A Scottish term for a little girl, and a great Scottish dog name.

 - Lulu: A very southern name for a girl